"

 Net-Widening

 The phenomenon of net-widening can manifest at both the front-end and back-end stages of the criminal justice system.
-Front end net-widening occurs when individuals who would typically have been diverted from formal legal proceedings—through warnings, fines, or minimal sanctions such as probation—are instead subjected to more stringent interventions or supervision.
+Front-end net-widening occurs when individuals who would typically have been diverted from formal legal proceedings—through warnings, fines, or minimal sanctions such as probation—are instead subjected to more stringent interventions or supervision.
 This can happen at various points, including during law enforcement actions, pretrial proceedings, and decisions made by prosecution attorneys.
 For example, law enforcement officers and prosecutors may choose to arrest or charge individuals for offenses like drug possession with the expectation that the offender will enter a rehabilitative treatment program rather than receiving minimal fines or a prison sentence (O’Hear, 2009).
-While this approach aims to provide therapeutic interventions, it inadvertently raises the number of individuals under formal supervision.
+While this approach is intended to provide therapeutic interventions, it inadvertently raises the number of individuals under formal supervision.

 Photograph of an individual being arrested by a law enforcement officer.